arthurmaul/Sentinel/README.md

 This data should be defined first, and then the corresponding functionality should be created to manipulate that data.

 ## Use
 To build, do simply do `docker build .` .
-This will produce a binary called `server` .
+This will produce a binary called `app` .